Hasan2300/First-site/README.md

 # First-site
-Building my site withe the very basics.
+Building my site with the the very basics.